Secondary students break the mold of traditional school productions as they turn their auditorium into a world-class opera house.

 Click here to contact us via email or call 213.972.3157.

-Generous Support for Elementary In-School Opera from
+Generous Support for Secondary In-School Opera from

 The Music Man Foundation